Robert de Emeldon: Later career

-He was appointed Attorney General for Ireland (King's Attorney), a relatively new office, in March 1348and Lord High Treasurer shortly afterwards.
+He was appointed Attorney General for Ireland (King's Attorney), which was a relatively new office, in March 1348 and Lord High Treasurer shortly afterwards.
 The vacancy in the Lord Treasurer's office arose from charges of corruption and negligence, which ultimately proved to be groundless, made against Emeldon's predecessor, John de Burnham, who was required to spend several years in England clearing his name.
-The main instigator of the charges was William de Barton, a disgruntled former official at the Exchequer of Ireland, who had been removed from office on the curious ground that he suffered from violent convulsions.
-Emeldon, unlike Barton, benefited directly from Burnham's long absence from Ireland, and although there is no firm evidence of his complicity, it is possible that he was involved in the accusations against Burnham.
-He was certainly an ally of Barton, and recommended him for appointment to another senior position, Chief Engrosser in the Court of Exchequer (Ireland), in 1348.
+The main instigator of the charges was William de Barton, a disgruntled former Keeper of Works at the Exchequer of Ireland, who had been removed from office by Burnham on the curious ground that he suffered from violent convulsions.
+Emeldon, unlike Barton, benefited directly from Burnham's long absence from Ireland, and although there is no firm evidence of his complicity, it is possible that he was involved in the accusations against Burnham, and also Chief Purveyor.
+He was certainly an ally of Barton, and recommended him for appointment to another senior position, Chief Engrosser (copier)in the Court of Exchequer (Ireland), in 1348.
 Emeldon himself quickly embarked on an enthusiastic career of embezzlement and bribery.